Oleksii Siniaiev

 Published: July 21, 2023 Updated: March 21, 2026 3 min read

-Start a conversation See selected work
+Send a message See selected work

 Dependency Injection and the Dependency Inversion Principle are two ideas Laravel developers mention often, but they are not the same thing.
 Understanding the difference helps you build code that is easier to test, easier to replace, and much safer to evolve as a product grows.